andrii-minchekov/structurizr-c4model-extension/README.md

 These 2 scenarios produce models and views from different C4 levels.
 These C4 models and views are merged by the library before push to Cloud server in order to maintain consistency in a single Cloud space.

 #### Scenario 1 steps
-1. create new class with a single definition of your custom system and container model, describe all elements and relations there.
-2. add instance of above class as a property in EWorkspace.kt
-3. add new class per a view definition and init it in EWorkspace class
+1. Create an instance of EWorkspace.kt providing EWorkspaceSpec with modeled Systems and Diagrams.
+Model System/Container/Component implementing interfaces SystemModel, ESoftwareSystem, EContainer.

 #### Scenario 2 steps
 1. Add a test dependency to your service project `com.anmi.architecture:c4-model:1.+`